-ZTF uses a 47 deg2 camera consisting of 16 individual CCDs each $6k \times 6k$ covering the full focal plane of the P48 telescope.
-The ZTF high-cadence Galactic Plane survey covered a total of $\approx 2990 \text{ deg}^2$ split in 64 individual ZTF fields observed over three observing blocks; mid-June to July 2018, two weeks in August 2018 and November 15th 2018 to January 15th 2019.
-All observations of the high-cadence Galactic Plane survey were obtained in ZTF-r band.
-Each fields has $\approx 200 - 400$ epochs.
-The images were processed using ZTF data processing pipeline described in full detail in Masci et al. (2019).
+ZTF uses a 47 deg2 camera consisting of 16 individual CCDs each 6k × 6k covering the full focal plane of the P48 telescope.
+The ZTF highcadence Galactic plane survey covered a total of \approx 2990 deg2 split in 64 individual ZTF fields observed over three observing blocks; mid-June-July 2018, two weeks in 2018 August and November 15 to 2019 January 15.
+All observations of the high-cadence Galactic plane survey were obtained in ZTF-r band.
+Each field has \approx 200- 400 epochs.
+The images were processed using ZTF data-processing pipeline described in full detail in Masci et al. (2019).

-During June and July we observed 16 fields covering \approx 750 deg2 mostly at low Galactic longitudes.
-In June we observed every field continuously for 1hr15min and in July for 1hr25min.
+During June and July, we observed 16 fields covering \approx 750 deg2 mostly at low Galactic longitudes.
+In June, we observed every field continuously for 1 h15 min and in July for 1 h 25 min.
 All fields were observed over 2 or 3 consecutive nights.
-In August, 14 fields covering \approx 650 deg2 were observed over two weeks (see Tab.
-1).
-We alternated between two adjacent fields continuously for 2hrs 40min each night.
+In August, 14 fields covering \approx 650 deg2 were observed over two weeks (see Table 1).
+We alternated between two adjacent fields continuously for 2 h 40min each night.
 The same fields were repeated the following night.
-The observations in June/July and August were done under
+The observations in June/July and August were done under stable conditions with an average seeing of \approx 2 arcsec.
+We lost only a total of five nights due to weather during June/July and August observations.